NVIDIA/modulus/README.md

 for those already proficient with PyTorch.
 This includes a simple Python interface and modular design, making it easy to use Modulus with existing PyTorch workflows.
-Users can leverage the extensive PyTorch ecosystem, including its libraries and tools, while benefiting from Modulus's specialized capabilities for physics-ML.
-This seamless integration ensures that users can quickly adopt Modulus without a steep learning curve.
+Users can leverage the extensive PyTorch ecosystem, including its libraries and tools while benefiting from Modulus's specialized capabilities for physics-ML.
+This seamless integration ensures users can quickly adopt Modulus without a steep learning curve.

 For more information, refer [Converting PyTorch Models to Modulus Models](https://docs.nvidia.com/deeplearning/modulus/modulus-core/api/modulus.models.html#converting-pytorch-models-to-modulus-models)